don-ferris/NetCanvas/documentation/GENUS.md

 NetCanvas exists to make professional-quality network configuration accessible through direct manipulation rather than device-specific configuration.

-The user should design the network they want.
+It empowers users to design their desired network with drag and drop simplicity.

 NetCanvas determines how each supported vendor platform implements that design.